adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 So, just like with the analysis of genres, let’s immediately zero in on an analysis of tags for games released in 2021 and 2022:

 [![](/images/10-tags-2021-2022.png)](https://public.tableau.com/views/Steamgames_16835038314870/ViableTags2021-2022?:language=en-US&:display_count=n&:origin=viz_share_link)

+*(If you'd like to explore all 400+ tags, just click on the above image to interact with the visualization on Tableau Public.)*

 This is more insightful already.